 Day 1 – Entebbe: Upon arrival at Entebbe International Airport, you will be met and transferred to your hotel.
-Overnight Protea Hotel.
+Overnight at Protea Hotel.

 Protea Hotel Entebbe is a newly-built 73-roomed hotel ideally located on the glistening shores of Lake Victoria and is conveniently located one km from the airport.
-The rooms are spacious and well-furnished with en-suite bathrooms and all modern amenities including complimentary high-speed Wi-Fi, satellite TV, and electronic safes.
+The rooms are spacious and well-furnished with ensuite bathrooms and all modern amenities including complimentary high-speed Wi-Fi, satellite TV and electronic safes.

 Ndali Lodge is perched 328 feet directly above Nyinambuga Crater Lake and has eight individual cottages set on the hillside.
 All rooms are privately situated within the forest, sitting on raised on a wooden platform and covered by a grass-thatched roof, perfectly blending with the natural environment.
-Each has a private veranda with a splendid view of the surrounding forest, queen-sized beds, and en-suite bathrooms.
+Each has a private veranda with a splendid view of the surrounding forest, queen-sized beds and ensuite bathrooms.

-Kyambura Game Lodge has eight spacious and tastefully decorated self‐contained grass‐thatched cottages, featuring bathtubs/showers with views to the park, running hot and cold water and equipped with 220v electricity.
+Kyambura Gorge Lodge has eight spacious and tastefully decorated self‐contained grass‐thatched cottages, featuring bathtubs/showers with views to the park, running hot and cold water and equipped with 220v electricity.
 Each cottage is privately located and has a lovely wooden balcony from which the diversity of wildlife in the park can be viewed and enjoyed.
 The lodge also has a beautiful swimming pool.